 TASER Energy Weapons protect life.
-They are the most studied less lethal use of force available to officers today, with over 800 published studies evaluating their safety and effectiveness.
+They are the most studied less lethal use of force available to officers today, with more than 930 published studies evaluating their safety and effectiveness.

 The conclusions of these studies are clear: public safety agencies and communities benefit from the implementation of TASER Energy Weapons.
 They de-escalate intense situations and reduce the rate of injuries to civilians and officers — and as a result, agencies often save tax payer money and see a drop in worker’s compensation claims after implementing a TASER Energy Weapon program.

 - 395,689 LIVES SAVED

 - 7,327,575 USES IN THE FIELD

 by officers around the world.
 (Source)